Series 7 Episode 17 The Oyster Paradigm Part One Written by Peter Darwin

 “Shut up, fam,” Alfie grunted, adamant on winning the wrestling match, especially now that he had the class’ attention.
 Haresh yelled at him, but didn’t do much else out of fear of invoking Gita’s wrath later on.

 Squaring off, with hands clamped around each other’s arms, Alfie shifted his leg to trip Matthew up .
 He succeeded, and the older boy went tumbling, but a flailing hand grabbed him by the shirt and dragged him to the ground as well.
 They both dropped unceremoniously, like sacks of potatoes.

 Most of the class, except Beth and Mr Chandra, started cheering and whooping.
 Alfie looked up, grinning impishly, soaking in the applause.
 He leaned back against the plank, prompting the barrel to roll off and loudly thwack him on the head.

 Everybody, including Haresh, started laughing at his dumbfounded expression.
 Everybody except Beth.

 Chortling to herself, Zoe turned to Beth with a joke in mind, but faltered.
 “Beth?” she asked carefully.
 “You okay?”

 Beth tilted her head to look at her friend, her expression blank.
 “Yeah,” she said simply, with no intonation or direction to her words at all.
-Zoe quickly appreciated the answer, but Beth could see Zoe clock it in her mind to pursue further later.
+Zoe quickly appreciated the answer, but Beth could practically see her mental decision to pursue further later.
 And Beth knew Zoe well enough to know that she probably wasn’t going to stop when that moment inevitably came.